trentwirth/trentwirth.github.io/3010/docs/learning_paths/Step_03.md

 ```
 I'm a psychology student who is new to VSCode and Python.
-I need to install Anaconda and Python,
+I need to install Anaconda and Python version 3.12,
 and I want to do it through the VSCode terminal.
 If that doesn't work, we can try other methods.